Kathryn Berlin, PhD, CHES, CSCS

 Nothing is more important than hands-on experience working with people and understanding how to address behavior change.

 The best career advice I ever received was to “get out and volunteer.”

 I grew up fortunate enough to live in many states and countries since my father served in the Air Force.
 Growing up, I was overweight which carried into my adult life.
 In my 20’s, I quit smoking and began exercising which led to me feeling much better about myself physically and mentally.

-I changed my major from business to physical education because I enjoyed activity.
-I also thought I could educate children and teens on healthy lifestyles, so they would avoid the issues associated with unhealthy lifestyles and extra weight I experienced.
+I changed my major from business to physical education because I enjoyed the activity.
+I also thought I could educate children and teens on healthy lifestyles, so they would avoid the issues associated with unhealthy lifestyles and the extra weight I experienced.

 Working with others while obtaining my bachelor’s degree in physical education helped me apply knowledge, skills, and concepts from the classroom into real-life situations.

 The advice I received continues to confirm my commitment to experiential learning.

 I currently work in higher education where the focus is preparing future health educators.
 I am committed to ensuring my students are engaged outside the classroom while obtaining their degrees.

 It’s important for students to get outside the classroom and work in their career field, whether it’s volunteering, practicums, or internships.